Moniaar/RM_MEC_and_5G_FYP2025_omnia/DDQN.md

 ### In Simple Terms:
 Line 5 is like deciding whether to "try something new" (random action) or "go with what you know works best" (maximize *Q*).
 The symbol *ε* controls how often you take a chance versus playing it safe.

+Mini-batch size means:
+Taking samples from the memory to train the model

+Batch size means: taking samples from the pytorch to train the model